PROFESSOR OF AMERICAN HISTORY

 Dr. Levinson Wilk speaks and publishes in scholarly, trade, and popular venues.
 His 2015 peer-reviewed article “The Red Cap’s Gift,” on the history of tipping as a sociological and ethical practice, won that year’s Philip Scranton Prize for Best Article at the Business History Conference, the largest conference of business historians in the world.
 His popular work has appeared online at Atlantic Monthly, Bloomberg, and Al Jazeera America.
 See below for some links.

 A committed educator, Professor Levinson Wilk won the SUNY Chancellor’s Award for Teaching in 2011.
 His course offerings are listed below.
+In 2018, he and Dr. Kyunghee Pyun won a $100,000 grant from the National Endowment for the Humanities to develop new curriculum to teach art and design students the business and labor histories of the careers they plan to enter.
 He has also created many initiatives for education outside the classroom: the FIT Constitution Day Postcard Competition, the Triangle Chalk Project, the FIT Big Q Competition, the Great Elevator Movie screening series, lectures and conferences on workers’ rights, and other programming on a wide variety of subjects.

 Dr. Levinson Wilk is a member of the board of the Remember the Triangle Fire Coalition,